Your Turn FOG Cups

 Pollution prevention is the most cost effective and sustainable method to deal with plugged sewers and raw sewage overflows in your neighbourhood.
 Your cooperation adds up to a significant and measureable impact.
 Talk to your neighbours and encourage them to use cups as well.

 What is Your Turn?

 Your Turn is a pollution control educational program about proper disposal methods for FOG.
 All you need to do is pour your cooled FOG waste into the cup until it's full, put it in your freezer or fridge to harden, and toss it into your garbage can before your next collection day.
-Alternatively, full cups can be taken back to the Solid Waste Depots.
-Here, they will be collected and supplied to a grease recycling company.

 Why a degradable cup?